Bernstein lifts Tilray Brands Inc [TLRY] price estimate. Who else is bullish?

-Tilray Brands Inc stock has also gained 33.53% of its value over the past 7 days.
-However, TLRY stock has inclined by 15.21% in the 3 months of the year.
-Over the past six months meanwhile, it has lost -3.14% and gained 0.43% year-on date.

-The market cap for TLRY stock reached $1.72 billion, with 742.73 million shares outstanding and 732.79 million shares in the current float.
-Compared to the average trading volume of 23.12M shares, TLRY reached a trading volume of 94879399 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 25.56M shares, TLRY reached a trading volume of 51729002 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here’s what leading stock market gurus have to say about Tilray Brands Inc [TLRY]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for TLRY shares is $2.54 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on TLRY stock is a recommendation set at 2.50.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.